 Instructional Coaching Focus Areas

 Job-embedded Instructional Coaching refers to the belief that professional development through an instructional coaching BDA cycle.
-This most successful when it is personalized, teacher driven, part of the ongoing teaching and learning process.
-In the spirit of growth mindset, we believe that instructional coaching should support each teacher's desire to grow professionally and personally through reflective practice.
+This is most successful when it is personalized, teacher-driven, and part of the ongoing teaching and learning process.
+In the spirit of a growth mindset, we believe that instructional coaching should support each teacher's desire to grow professionally and personally through reflective practice.

 • Canvas and other learning technologies